decorative element

 Checking shock absorbers and struts should be a part of a full-service oil change.
 As a rule of thumb, shocks and struts should be replaced every 50,000 miles, but this will vary significantly based on how you drive, the types of surfaces you drive on, and your make and model.

-EXPENSIVE AUTO REPAIR: Replacing Battery
+EXPENSIVE AUTO REPAIR: REPLACING BATTERY

 If you wait until your battery is dead, you may be facing a costly repair.
 Since a car with a dead battery can't run, it will require towing.
 If your battery dies over the weekend, you may lose the use of your vehicle.
 If this happens to your over the weekend, you may also incur rental car fees while you wait for repairs.